NoVA Outside Board of Directors

 By day, Kurt is an independent researcher/ecologist and president/co-founder of the Four Mile Run Conservatory Foundation, an organization dedicated to improving the conditions and park lands on lower Four Mile Run.
 His past experience includes leading professional development and environmental education as a program manager for Earth Force, a national nonprofit focused on youth-driven civic action to improve the environment.
 Kurt earned a BA in History from Dartmouth College and an MS in Environmental Science and Policy from George Mason University.

-Nancy Striniste serves on the advisory committee and leadership team where she focuses on programming and outreach for NoVA Outside.
+Nancy Striniste serves on the board where she focuses on programming and outreach for NoVA Outside.
 She was a founding member of NoVA Outside and served as co-chair of the early childhood committee from 2011- 2014 and co-chair of SAGE (school aged green educators) committee.
 Additionally, Nancy is the founder of EarlySpace, LLC.
 She is a landscape designer and former teacher who specializes in creating sustainable natural play and learning spaces for children and teaching teachers about using the outdoors.
 Her designs are in parks, schools, early childhood programs and residences throughout the mid-Atlantic.
 She lives under a green roof in Arlington with her husband and two cats.
 She has two college-aged children who enjoy the outdoors in Texas and Maine.

 Professionally, Elaine is the Program Manager, Environmental Stewardship for Fairfax County Public Schools.
 She runs a district-wide Get2Green program to promote environmental stewardship among the more than 186,000 students and approximately 200 schools the district serves.
 The district is partnered with Eco Schools USA to promote student driven stewardship and has over 90 registered Eco Schools, twelve of those being Green Flag schools, the highest honor in that program.
 Another 65 schools are also engaged in stewardship work.
 Elaine coordinates efforts across all FCPS departments to work toward an overall district view of sustainable schools.
 She also coordinates the efforts of many outside partners to bring resources and manpower to schools that are engaged in Get2Green activities.
 She lives in Great Falls with her husband and is the mother of two college-age sons.